Conference Financial Support

 Scholarship Funds for Conference Registration

 The NODCC has allocated two scholarship funds to help with cost of conference registration.
-The first fund is for adults living with a disorder of the corpus callosum and the other is for families in Texas and surrounding states.
-The scholarship will help cover the cost of one conference registration ($275).
+The first fund is for adults living with a disorder of the corpus callosum and the other is for families in Illinois and surrounding states.
+The scholarship will help cover the cost of one conference registration ($300).
 Preference will be given to applicants who have never attended conference (or if significant time has passed since attendance) and financial need.

 To apply, complete the applications below: